Organiser: Messe Frankfurt with the collaboration of The Association of the German Sanitation Industry (VDS)

 Location: Foyer Hall 4.0, Room Europa

-During this year’s leading international trade show for the sanitary industry, the ISH in Frankfurt, things at the Pop up my Bathroom trend platform will be pretty colourful.
+During the leading international trade show for the sanitary industry, the ISH in Frankfurt in 2019, things at the Pop up my Bathroom trend platform were pretty colourful.
 Tiles, bathroom furniture, washbasins and bathtubs all get a new colourful expressiveness – sometimes a restrained tone-in-tone, sometimes overtly self-confident with reds and even multi-coloured effects.
 In 2019, the bathroom will undergo another upgrade as a multi-purpose, brightly coloured and life-affirming place of personal retreat and will again be driving forward lifestyle trends.
 A ‘mix and match’ approach with painted vintage pieces, Boho rugs and cushions has long been finding its way into other living spaces like living rooms and kitchens – now, this new colourfulness is working its magic on the bathroom, with a variety of stylish accents.

 The special show ‘Pop up my Bathroom’ has been organised by Messe Frankfurt and the Association of the German Sanitation Industry (Vereinigung der Deutschen Sanitärwirtschaft - VDS).

-Held in the room ‘Europa’ in the Foyer of Hall 4.0, it will showcase the varied possibilities for using state-of-the-art bathroom design features in a number of selected combinations.
+Held in the room ‘Europa’ in the Foyer of Hall 4.0, it showcased the varied possibilities for using state-of-the-art bathroom design features in a number of selected combinations.

 Textiles are ideal for bringing colour into the bathroom; but we now find that there is a revolutionary new trend for colour in integrated products such as vanity units and basins, mineral cast and ceramic items, taps and mixers, shower cubicles and bathtubs.
 Particularly popular are both powerful, eye-catching colours in the yellow-orange-red spectrum and a palette of blues that bring with them a Nordic freshness.
 For interior design in the bathroom, green is the colour of the moment.
 The different greens range from a delicate pastel green and several fresh greens to a dark elegance.
 It is a trend that can be attributed to an increased environmental awareness amongst customers, symbolising, also, as the colours do, the health-giving aspects of the bathroom.
 Warm, powdery pastel tones from a subdued colour palette create a comfortable, easy-to-live-in feel in the bathroom.
 Lining up in the background are white and black, as well as all shades of grey.
 Black is used on its own as the dominant colour and combined with materials such as marble and brass.
 And there is a fundamental demand for individually designed bathrooms, with colour co-ordinated combinations of products and materials.